queens-autodrive-outdated/2023_Lane_Detection/README.md

 ## Pretrained model

 The pretrained models (CULane) must be downloaded from [Ultra-Fast-Lane-Detection](https://github.com/cfzd/Ultra-Fast-Lane-Detection) and placed in the model/LaneDetection folder for the code to run.
-[DOWNLOAD THIS FILE](https://drive.google.com/file/d/1zXBRTw50WOzvUp6XKsi8Zrk3MUC3uFuq/view)
+[DOWNLOAD THIS FILE - CULANE PRETRAINED MODEL](https://drive.google.com/file/d/1zXBRTw50WOzvUp6XKsi8Zrk3MUC3uFuq/view)

 # Current Input and Output